-REACH Air Medical Services, headquartered in Santa Rosa, California, provides air medical transports for critically ill and injured patients across the Western United States.
+REACH Air Medical Services, headquartered in Sacramento, California, provides air medical transports for critically ill and injured patients across the Western United States.
 Patients receive an ICU-level of care from our highly skilled nurses and paramedics.
 Our experienced pilots fly patients aboard our medically equipped helicopters and airplanes.
-REACH has more than 43 air ambulance bases located in California, Oregon, Nevada, Montana, Colorado and Texas.
+REACH operates more than 50 air ambulance bases located in California, Oregon, Nevada, Montana, Colorado and Texas.